griffithben/chonky-woodworks/content/products/wally-side-table/index.md

     './wally-2.jpg',
     './wally-3.jpg'
 ]
 description = 'A handcrafted solid walnut and oak side table with black metal hexagonal legs.
-Table top is roughly 18” x 12” and sits about 17.5” tall.
-Perfect for a side table next to a couch or recliner!
-Coaster made from walnut, maple and purple heart included.' facebookUrl = 'https://www.facebook.com/marketplace/item/579876431218898'
+Table top is roughly 17.5” x 12” and sits about 17.5” tall.
+Perfect for a side table next to a couch or recliner!' facebookUrl = 'https://www.facebook.com/marketplace/item/579876431218898'
 +++